 Example 2.
 You bought at issuance a 10-year bond with a stated redemption price at maturity of \$1,000, issued at \$980 with OID of \$20.
-One-fourth of 1% of \$1,000 (stated redemption price) times 10 (number of full years from the date of original issue to maturity) equals \$25.
-Under the de minimis rule, you can treat the OID as zero since the \$20 discount you received is less than \$25.
+One-fourth of 1% of \$1,000 (the stated redemption price) times 10 (the number of full years from the date of original issue to maturity) equals \$25.
+Under the de minimis rule, you can treat the OID as zero since the \$20 discount is less than \$25.

 Example 3.
 Assume the same facts as Example 2, except the bond was issued at \$950.
-You must report part of the \$50 OID each year because the discount is more than the \$25 de minimis figure in Example 2.
+You must report part of the \$50 OID each year because the discount is more than \$25.

 Election to report all interest as OID.
 Generally, you can elect to treat all interest on a debt instrument acquired after April 3, 1994, as OID and include it in gross income by using the constant yield method.
-See Figuring OID under Debt Instruments Issued After 1984, later, for information about this method.
+See Figuring OID using the constant yield method under Debt Instruments Issued After 1984, later, for information about this method.

 For purposes of this election, interest includes stated interest, acquisition discount, OID, de minimis OID, market discount, de minimis market discount, and unstated interest, as adjusted by any amortizable bond premium or acquisition premium.
-See Regulations section 1.1272-3 for more information.
+See section 1.1272-3 of the regulations for more information.

 Purchase after date of original issue.
 A debt instrument you purchased after the date of original issue may have premium, acquisition premium, or market discount.
 If so, the OID reported to you on Form 1099-OID may have to be adjusted.
-For more information, see Showing an OID adjustment in the discussion of How To Report OID, later.
+For more information, see Showing an OID adjustment under How To Report OID, later.

 Premium.
 A debt instrument is purchased at a premium if its adjusted basis immediately after purchase is greater than the total of all amounts payable on the instrument after the purchase date, other than qualified stated interest.
-If you buy a debt instrument at a premium (other than a contingent payment debt instrument or an inflation-indexed debt instrument), you do not report any OID as ordinary income.
+If you buy a debt instrument (other than a contingent payment debt instrument or an inflation-indexed debt instrument) at a premium, you do not report any OID as ordinary income.